🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Multiple cryptocurrency support means that you’ll be able to store all (most?) of your cryptos on a single wallet - KuCoin.
 Well, sure - not a SINGLE wallet, since each crypto asset has a dedicated one.
 However, they will all be located and show up on your KuCoin account.

-KuCoin wallet review: exchanging procedure.
+KuCoin wallet review: assets in your wallet.

 This is nice both from a convenience perspective, but also from that of peace of mind, too.
 Frankly, you won’t need to sort through and try to remember all of your passwords and different wallet authentication methods - all will be located on a single platform!
 Again - reading through user KuCoin wallet reviews, this does appear to be a beloved feature!